mamoore1440/personal-site/src/content/model/HMT-Book.md

   Pre-sin there was no need for institutions.
 Demand successfully filtering Demand at every occurance of a conflict was FANTASTIC.
 Post-sin three things need to happen.
   1. Demand needs filtering
+    * Information: What people don't they can do; they can't do
   2. Temporality of Demand needs to be manipulated (technically it doesn't have to but like...)
+    * Monetary: Determine the price of pulling demand forward
   3. Ownership of Supply needs to be decided
+    * Fiscal: Decide what happens in the present.

+  1. Information
+  2. Monetary
+  3. Fiscal

   Institutions are thus created to fill these roles.
 All Institutions exist inside a pyramid where the points are purely Economic, purely Financial, and purely Governmental.